JAG3R/flower-knight-probability-calculator/README.md

-# flower-knight-probablity-calculator
+# flower-knight-probability-calculator
-This program is for the DMM game-- "Flower Knight Girl", searching for the best passing probalbility.
+This program is for the DMM game-- "Flower Knight Girl", searching for the best passing probability.